anniejack453/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-Make the buttons do things.

-- [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
+- [x] **All functionality implemented or mocked out** - Login functionality, button functionality, storage functionality, api functionality, and websocket functionality implemented or mocked out.
 - [ ] **Hooks** - I did not complete this part of the deliverable.

 ## 🚀 Service deliverable